 In the therapy field we are lucky to have some really talented communicators.
-I’m not claiming this is a comprehensive list but here are some resources that I’d like to share that have interested, entertained, moved, and/or educated me.
-There are also some practical links here for trustworthy information and practical advice on issues that come up for some clients.
+This is certainly not a comprehensive list but here are some resources that have interested, entertained, moved, and/or educated me.
+There are also some practical links here for trustworthy information and practical advice on various issues.

 These are listed in no particular order, and I’m adding to it all the time.
 I hope you also find something useful, inspiring or meaningful here.